flancia-coop/doc.anagora.org/against-meta.md

 Since its launch, Meta has met the "origin of a pattern of hate speech" criterion for defederation ("suspend" in Mastodon terminology)

 With recent changes to the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/), Threads explicitly allows hate speech, including specifically "allegations of mental illness .. when based on gender or sexual orientation".
-This removvez
+So, while there was previously disagreement about whether Meta "fails to enforce policies to deal with hate speech", it is now clear that Threads meets the "lacks policies [..] to deal with hate speech" criterion, and is an "obvious candidate for silencing or suspending under the below criteria".

+Th

 It is currently: a DRAFT or work in progress.
 If there is consensus we will use this text to start a vote on this key issue affecting the [[social.coop]] community.